mike-mosher/github.io/python-notes.md

 dump:

-- Used to write data to a file (deserialization)
+- Used to write data to a file (serialization)

 dumps: